 For all of us baking is an integral part of our holiday celebrations.
 For me personally, rolling, cutting out and decorating sugar cookies brings back vivid recollections of getting ready for Christmas in my mother’s kitchen.
 For my husband and son, the heady aroma of my mother-in-law’s family famous spiced Lebkuchen call to mind the many dozens she lovingly prepared for them over her eighty plus years.
 Continuing to bake their treats helps us keep our memories of them strong.

-To encourage you to join the round-the-world baking tribe, I'm holding a random drawing and giving away two copies of my new book Simply Sensational Cookies.
-I'm proud to tell you that it has been on number of this season's cookbook gift lists, including the Washington Post's "Cook the Best Books" roundup and NPR's "Top Ten Holiday Cookbooks" list.
+This year I’m mostly baking from my new book Simply Sensational Cookies.
+I’m proud to tell you that it has been on number of this season’s cookbook gift lists, including the Washington Post’s “Cook the Best Books” roundup and NPR’s “Top Ten Holiday Cookbooks” list.

 If you are now in the mood for more cookies, you can hear NPR’s All Things Considered host Melissa Block talk and eat heirloom molasses cookies and with me and a guest listener here; two recipes including one of my faves from Simply Sensational Cookies, my Glazed Double Ginger Molasses cookies, are posted with the story.